truefaith7 is interested in East Asian art, world history, and cats.

 Yet it wasn't until Katsushika Hokusai made his famous woodblock prints depicting two ferocious waves that Japanese wave art exploded in popularity, both in Japan and around the world.

-In this hub, the artists who made notable wave paintings before and after Hokusai, the wave paintings and prints themselves, and the history behind these artists and their paintings will be discussed.
+In this article, the artists who made notable wave paintings before and after Hokusai, the wave paintings and prints themselves, and the history behind these artists and their paintings will be discussed.
 If you want to learn more about Japanese wave art, please read on!

 Before Hokusai made his famous painting(s), the ocean and its waves were already a common theme in Japanese paintings.
 These scenes were painted as regular silk paintings and paper drawings and were also painted on six-panel screens, fans, scrolls, and more.